 When iOS 14 launched it ran on all iPhones from iPhone 6s onwards, just like iOS 13.
 This meant that the iPhone 6s, which launched in 2015 with iOS 9 in 2015, was still compatible when iOS 14 was released five years later.

-As for iOS 15 when that arrives later in 2015 all iPhones from iPhone 6s onwards will be supported, just as with iOS 14.
+As for iOS 15, which arrived in September 2021, all iPhones from iPhone 6s onwards will be supported, just as with iOS 14.

 When does Apple stop supporting iPhones?

-In terms of software that's now a bad showing, but if you have a fault with your iPhone - will Apple be able to provide the parts to fix it with.
+In terms of software that's not a bad showing, but if you have a fault with your iPhone will Apple be able to provide the parts to fix it with?

 Apple will support iPhones (and all devices it makes) for seven years from the last time it sold that particular model.
 So as long as your iPhone was still being sold by Apple up to seven years ago the company will still service it - in other words: help you fix it (for a price).